bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-architecture-diagram.md

 The platform architecture diagram provides a clear visual representation of the layout within the datacenter.
 It showcases the locations of different clusters and outlines the diverse range of services and features that each cluster offers.

 [View the diagram](https://digital.gov.bc.ca/cloud/services/private/internal-resources/) (protected by IDIR login).
-The diagram serves as a valuable tool for understanding how the datacenter's resources are organized and how various services are distributed across the infrastructure:
+The diagram serves as a valuable tool for understanding how the datacenter's resources are organized and how various services are distributed across the infrastructure.

 ---